 President Kennedy spent time in Cork during his 1963 visit to Ireland.

-The Irish Examiner reports that the link is to be investigated as three of John F Kennedy’s great-grandparents came from West Cork.
+The Irish Examiner reported that the link is to be investigated as three of John F Kennedy’s great-grandparents came from West Cork.

-The town will celebrate its strong links with JFK on Friday with a two part ceremony, involving the laying of a wreath and a lecture, on the 50th anniversary of his death.
+The town will celebrated its strong links with JFK with a two part ceremony, involving the laying of a wreath and a lecture, on the 50th anniversary of his death.

 Tim Crowley, founder of the Michael Collins Centre outside Clonakilty, told the Irish Examiner: “It’s a little-known fact that three of his eight great-grandparents came from the West Cork area.”